vishkid84/Workspace-showcase/README.md

 Python 3 to create the app, create the routes, create the functions within those routes and all back end interactions.<br>
 Flask framework to create and populate the templates<br>
 MongoDB Atlas used as a backend framework.<br>
+MongoDB Charts for chart representation<br>
 Heroku: The cloud based platform is used for deployment of the site.

 ## Testing

 Every new code was tested by running the app wiht the debugger on.
-If any routes did not work, the debugger would catch that.
 I used an [Excel](testing/Testing.png) to update my testing.
 I have pasted a screenshot of that below.